 Psoriasis is a chronic condition with no known cure.
-It is caused by improper functioning of the immune system.
-The condition makes new skin cells develop unnecessarily on top of already existing, healthy skin.
-The resulting patches can appear anywhere on the body, but most often affect the scalp, fingernails, and toenails.
-It can also generate joint inflammation, which is known as psoriatic arthritis.
+It’s caused by improper functioning of your immune system.
+The condition makes new skin cells develop unnecessarily on top of your existing, healthy skin.
+The resulting patches can appear anywhere on the body, but most often affect the skin at the elbows, knees, scalp, fingernails, and toenails.
+Psoriasis can also generate joint inflammation, which is known as psoriatic arthritis.

-Cells group together in grey, itchy, and even painful patches which can crack and bleed.
+The extra skin cells group together in gray, itchy, and even painful patches that can crack and bleed.
 Though it’s a chronic condition, the harshest symptoms aren’t always present and noticeable.
 Symptoms can come and go for different periods of time.
 Patches can also shift in size and appear in different places than they did during prior outbreaks.

 While psoriasis is an inherited condition, certain behaviors and life conditions can make it worse.
 These include smoking cigarettes and being overweight.
-They can also be triggered by direct skin contact with known irritants, like poison ivy or sun exposure.
+Psoriasis flare-ups can also be triggered by direct skin contact with known irritants, like poison ivy or sun exposure.